hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 5. You should receive an *Execution result: succeeded* message.
 ![Images/cidazure-setup-manual-lambdasuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdasuccess.png?width=1000px)

-6. Quickly head over to the **Amazon S3 bucket** created by your deployment.
+6. Head over to the **Amazon S3 bucket** created by your deployment.
 If you deployed via CloudFormation then your bucket will start with the stack name.
 If you deployed with Terraform the bucket will start with customer code, followed by *sss* as the resource ID.
 You should see files are already starting to appear under the *azurecidraw* folder.
 ![Images/cidazure-setup-manual-s3appear](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3appear.png?width=1000px)

 7. Now let's start the Glue job to transform the data.
-Head over to **AWS Glue** and click into **ETL jobs**
+Open the **AWS Glue** service and click into **ETL jobs**
 ![Images/cidazure-setup-manual-glue](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-glue.png?width=1000px)

 8. Select the Glue job created by your deployment.
 In our example we used *cid* as the customer code and the resource id is *glj*